-Hear Sen. John McCain Read From His Forthcoming Memoir, 'The Restless Wave'
+Sen. John McCain Reads From His Forthcoming Memoir, 'The Restless Wave'

 Arizona Sen. John McCain was diagnosed with a deadly form of brain cancer in July 2017.
 He has since written a memoir, The Restless Wave: Good Times, Just Causes, Great Fights, and Other Appreciations, to be published on May 22.